First Steps After A PARKINSON'S DIAGNOSIS

 If faith is part of your life, consider talking with a religious leader

-fIND THE RIGHT CARE TEAM FOR YOU
+fIND THE RIGHT CARE TEAM

 -

-Talk with your general practitioner about a referral to a neurologist (a doctor who specializes in the brain and nervous system)
+Talk with your general practitioner about a referral to a neurologist (a doctor who specializes in the brain and nervous system) or even better, a movement disorder neurologist.

 -

-Talk with Promotores about how to find a doctor if you do not have one or how your condition may impact your daily life
+Talk with Promotores about locating a doctor if you do not have one and also how this condition may impact daily life and work.

-uNDERSTAND pARKINSON'S DISEASE
+uNDERSTAND pARKINSON'S

 -

-Learn about the condition, it's symptoms, and ways to manage to help reduce fear
+Learn about the condition, its symptoms, and ways to manage to help reduce fear

 -

-cREATE A SUPPORT TEAM
+have A SUPPORT system

 -